kubernautics/openshift/00_Introduction.md

    - Infra Docker Container Playbook 0% complete, will be the most simple playbook

 RC1 Development Cycle architecture objectives can be seen in the design below.
-All feature development for RC1 has been implimented in the project at this and barring extenuating circumstances we are in a feature freeze.
+All feature development for RC1 has been implimented in the project at this time and barring extenuating circumstances we are in a feature freeze.
 Additional FRE bugs are welcome and will immidiately be staged to RC2 development cycle objectives.